ooshyun/ooshyun.github.io/_posts/cs224n/2021-09-27-CS224N-W4-Machine-Translation-Sequence-to-Sequence-And-Attention.md

 BLEU compares the machine-written translation to one or several human-written translation(s), and computes a similarity score based on: n-gram precision (usually for 1, 2, 3 and 4-grams) and a penalty for too-short system translations.
 Its limitation is there are many valid ways to translate a sentence.
 So a good translation can get a poor BLEU score because it has low n-gram overlap with the human translation.

-In 2002, IBM researchers developed the Bilingual Evaluation Under- study (BLEU) that remains, with its many variants to this day, one of the most respected and reliable methods for machine translation.
+In 2002, IBM researchers developed the Bilingual Evaluation Understudy (BLEU) that remains, with its many variants to this day, one of the most respected and reliable methods for machine translation.

 The BLEU algorithm evaluates the precision score of a candidate machine translation against a reference human translation.
-The ref- erence human translation is a assumed to be a *model* example of a translation, and we use n-gram matches as our metric for how similar a candidate translation is to it.
+The reference human translation is a assumed to be a *model* example of a translation, and we use n-gram matches as our metric for how similar a candidate translation is to it.
 Consider a reference sentence A and candidate translation B:

 1. A there are many ways to evaluate the quality of a translation, like comparing the number of n-grams between a candidate transla- tion and reference.
 2. B the quality of a translation is evaluate of n-grams in a reference and with translation.